nileane/nileane/_posts/en/2017-03-12-dailylife-nileane-1.md

 Actually, this rediscovery is mostly about how I’m rediscovering the way to look at myself.
 There are those days when I just cry seeing myself in the mirror.
 But then, there are also those other days when I’m so happy to be able to like what I’m seeing.
 So happy that I take pictures and share them with those who love me.

 I began to need to express all these things again.
 Thank you to those who love me.
-And then, just as well, just as well. thanks to myself.
+And then, just as well, thanks to myself.